Best Tesla Model 3 Lowering Springs (Reviewed in 2023)

 Aftermarket products always have higher spring rates than stock springs.
 That translates to better dynamics and ride quality.

-Tesla Model 3’s factory ride height doesn’t make it look very appealing, so lowering your car will also bring some joy to the eyes.
+The factory ride height of the Tesla Model 3 doesn’t make it look very appealing, so lowering your car will also bring some joy to the eyes.

 Do You Need to Change Anything Else with the Springs?

-As you probably know, Model 3 is not great when it comes to suspension travel.
+As you probably know, Model 3 isn’t great regarding suspension travel.
 That’s the reason mechanics and vendors often recommend changing the shocks.

 If you haven’t put too many miles on your car, chances are your shocks are still good.
 In case the ride quality isn’t as expected, trimming the bump stops is a nice tweak many owners have reported as effective.